Ajetski/pipes-n-processes/README.md

 # Pipes n Processes

 ## Compile/Run
+Run `bash run.sh`

+### How rush.sh works
-I have provided a run.sh script.
-Use `bash run.sh` to compile all of the `.cpp` files within the `src` folder with be built into executable files that are placed into an `out` folder.
+The script compiles all of the `.cpp` files within the `src` folder.
+The ouptut is executable files that are placed into an `out` folder.
 The run.sh script has a DRIVER variable that can be changed to pick which exectuable should be used to boostrap the project.
 After complition is complete, the driver program is executed.

 ## Project Structure
 ```